debpal/OptiDamTool/docs/userguide.rst

-Visualization of Dam System and its Performance
+Visualization of Dam System Simulation
 ------------------------------------------------------

 This section presents visualizations of the simulated results generated in the :ref:`ref_dam_system_storgae_dynamics` section.

-To generate a figure showing the initial dam locations along the stream path, use the following code:
+To create a figure showing dam locations along the stream path, use the following code:

 .. code-block:: python